ojdunn/android-2048-game/README.md

 The title screen simply introduces the game and allows the user to sign in or start a game without signing in.

-The fit Android material design recommendations (see more on design section of Android docs) the options should be selected from the top app bar (the "action menu") and starting the game should be selected by a floating action bar (FAB) as starting the game is the primary action.
+The fit Android material design recommendations (see more on design section of Android docs) the options should be selected from the top app bar (the "action menu") and starting the game should be selected by a floating action button (FAB) as starting the game is the primary action.

 The register screen allows a user to create a new account.

 The options screen allows the player to choose various game options such as winning score, difficulty, and board size.
 The device running the game can only display a certain sized grid of squares (height, width) with readable numbers.
 The maximum size needs to be calculated based on the phone screen dimensions, if this is possible to do.
 Otherwise, a sensible range of game board sizes will be set.
 Auto-sizing, calculation, other must be done to make sure the UX fits the screen.

 The game screen itself features a grid of squares with numerical text.
-A floating action bar, directional swipes, or tilting motions might be used to control the game.
-If possible, I will first implement a floating action bar with the four directions: left, right, up, and down.
+A FAB, directional swipes, or tilting motions might be used to control the game.
+If possible, I will first implement a FAB with the four directions: left, right, up, and down.

 The game board can be created using Android layouts and widgets.
 One solution is to use TextView widgets with TableLayout and TableRow layouts.
 TableLayout doesn't support borders, so a rectangle can be drawn in each cell and a background color can be set to better see the cell borders.
 You should be able to programmatically add rows and cells of TextView during the game to change board size for different screen sizes and custom player choice.
 Keep track of each cell of TextView added to the board to change its text value as the game logic finds new cell values after each player move.